-The “How To Talk So LITTLE Kids Will Listen” and “How To Talk So Kids Will Listen” Full Workshops meet either online or in person for two hours a week over four-weeks, and can be geared to parents of children from preschool to teen age.
+The “How To Talk So LITTLE Kids Will Listen” Workshop meets either online or in person for two hours a week over four-weeks, or in a one-day intensive format for busy parents.
+The workshop can be geared to parents of children from preschool to teen age.
 Each session covers a new topic, such as helping children deal with difficult feelings; engaging children’s cooperation; alternatives to punishment; and problem solving – with experiential exercises, skill building, and practice exercises.
 Parents are encouraged to ask questions and share their stories throughout the workshop.
-The workshops are also available in one-day intensive formats for busy parents.

 - Most people learn best by doing, asking questions, and having fun.